-- How are swans shipped? - Swans are shipped USPS Priority Mail Express in a special avian box.
-They will arrive in 1-2 days at your local post office, where you will pick them up.
+- How are swans shipped? - Swans are shipped via airline cargo in a special avian box.
+They will arrive the same day they are shipped at your local international airport, where you will pick them up.

 - How do I introduce my swans? - Swans can be put immediately on the water any time of day.
 They know to stick to the water for safety and will make themselves comfortable.